-Ramon Xifré 12 September 2014
+Ramon Xifré, Friday, September 12, 2014

 As the most acute phase of the Eurozone crisis is over, the current-account balances of France, Italy, and Spain have improved.
 This column warns against complacency about this improvement, pointing at some structural factors that impede growth and damage competitiveness.
 Resources should be relocated towards the tradeable sectors and to those firms most prepared to grow and compete.
 If not, these three countries are likely to aggravate the dysfunctional duality of their economies.

-Edoardo Campanella 12 August 2014
+Edoardo Campanella, Tuesday, August 12, 2014

 Separatism is on the rise in Europe.
 This column argues that, while the Eurozone Crisis is certainly reinforcing regional tensions, the underlying causes are globalisation and the deepening of the European project.
 Independence campaigners want access to the larger European market, while unfettering their regions from the centralised control of national governments.
 Renegotiating the terms of the relationship between national and regional governments is preferable to resorting to political threats or the use of force.